 Dear Dr. Campbell,

 I am writing to apply for the position of an Assistant Professor (tenure track) in the Department of Physical Therapy at the University of British Columbia.
 My curriculum vitae, as well as a statement describing my teaching dossier are enclosed.
 Dr. Joy C. MacDermid, and Dr. Lora Giangregorio have agreed to provide letters of recommendation on my behalf, and their contact information is also enclosed.

+My research program focuses on

+1. Exercise interventions for osteoporosis and fracture prevention, and recovery

+2. Sex and gender as determinants of health behaviors and outcomes

+3. Evidence synthesis to define best practice in PT

+4. Understanding clinician and patient prirorities and behaviors

-I am currently completing my final year of my PhD, but would be able to defend my PhD prior to starting this position.
+I am currently completing my final year of my PhD, but have completed enrollment of my randomized trial participants of a new and am completing the follow-ups in preparation for spring defense.
+This means I would complete all my degree requirement prior to the start date for this position.
 I recently completed my MPT degree at Western University and I am currently practicing in a private clinic with a musculoskeletal focus.
 Throughout my degrees I have taken opportunities to develop and advance my skill as a health, rehabilitation and aging researcher, as well as taking opportunities to teach and educate peer clinicians researchers, and the general public on health and aging.
 I am passionate about educating older adults to lead healthier lifestyles, while also passing my knowledge on to the next generation of students.

 My bachelors and masters degrees were both completed at the University of Waterloo.
 Through my bachelor’s degree I took a keen interest in clinical research with a focus on exercise in people with osteoporosis.
 My master’s research focused on implementing exercise recommendations in people with osteoporosis over the age of 65.
 Through my PhD, I advanced this knowledge by working with people at risk of fracturing, targeting those age 50-65.
 I became interested in fracture prevention strategies and educating adults on the risks of osteoporosis and the subsequent fractures.
 Through my PhD thesis work I collaborated with an endocrinologist at McMaster University, several surgeons at St. Joseph’s Health Centre in London, Ontario, physical therapists at Western University and St. Joseph’s Centre and occupational therapists at Western University and St. Joseph’s Health Centre.
 Beyond my PhD thesis work, I worked on several projects related to osteoporosis management, fracture prevention and knowledge translation and methods.
 Through this work I have improved my knowledge in implementing physical therapy interventions, pain management and measurement properties of outcome measures.
 Through these projects I have collaborated with researchers across Canada at Dalhousie University, University of Toronto, Lakehead University and Marshall University in the United States, and mostly importantly with patient partners in the community.
 I constantly seek out opportunities to form strong collaborations and believe that I would be able to collaborate well with other scientists and clinical faculty at UBC, within the Fraser Health Authority and develop partnership with community stakeholders.